-Please note that the Psychedelic Society of the Netherlands does not provide nor recommend taking any psychedelic substances.
+Please note that this website does not provide nor recommend taking any psychedelic substances.

 Interested in taking psychedelics?

 We argue that psychedelic experiences, with the right set, setting, substance and intention, can be of significant therapeutic value.
 Psychedelics can facilitate an improved understanding of the self, of others, and the nature of reality.
 Such an experience does not replace therapy or any other self-development practices, but it can provide deep insights or a new point of view.
 The value is in the experiential nature of the “lesson”, which is more powerful than classical ‘talking’ therapy.

 To ensure beneficial sustained outcomes, the following is key: safe set and setting, proper preparation for the experience, context of administration, and post-session integration.
 One possibility to safeguard all these points is to go for a guided experience with an appropriately trained facilitator.
 In the Netherlands, two types of guided experiences are on offer: